Asymmetric Encoder-Decoder Based on Time-Frequency Correlation for Speech Separation: Evaluation Results

-\paragraph{Comparison with existing models on WSJ0-2Mix} Table~\ref{tab:WSJ2mix} presents the evaluation results on the WSJ0-2Mix dataset.
+\paragraph{Comparison with existing models on WSJ0-2mix} Table~\ref{tab:WSJ2mix} presents the evaluation results on the WSJ0-2mix dataset.
 The proposed SR-CorrNet shows competitive performance compared with recent mapping-based architectures such as SepReformer and TF-Locoformer, confirming the effectiveness of correlation-based deep filtering on clean, anechoic mixtures.
 Without DM, SR-CorrNet-S and -B achieves the competitive results with significantly fewer parameters and computations than TF-Locoformer as a similar TF-model backbone structure, demonstrating the efficiency of the proposed structure.
-When trained with DM, SR-CorrNet-L further improves the separation accuracy and reaches the best overall performance among all compared systems.
-Although the correlation–input and filtering–output design was originally motivated by multi-channel and reverberant conditions, these results verify that it remains highly effective even in anechoic monaural environments, suggesting its potential as a general and unified separation framework.
+When trained with DM, SR-CorrNet-L further improved the separation accuracy and achieved the best overall performance among all compared systems.
+Although the correlation–input and filtering–output design was originally motivated by multi-channel and reverberant conditions, these results verified that it remained highly effective even in anechoic monaural environments, suggesting its potential as a general and unified separation framework.

-\paragraph{Evaluation on WSJ-$K$mix with dynamic split} Table~\ref{tab:Kmix} reports the results on WSJ0-\{2/3/4/5\}mix datasets, where the proposed SR-CorrNet is evaluated under dynamic split conditions and compared with both fixed-$(F)$ and dynamic-$(D)$ separation systems.
-For two- and three-speaker mixtures, SR-CorrNet-B\textsubscript{2/3} achieves the best performance among all compared methods.
-Notably, the performance gap between the known and unknown speaker-count conditions remains marginal, indicating that SR-CorrNet reliably infers the number of active sources and preserves separation accuracy even without prior information.
-When extended to mixtures containing up to five speakers, SR-CorrNet-B\textsubscript{[2–5]} maintains stable performance as $K$ increases, while SepTDA\textsubscript{[2–5]} exhibits a relatively larger variation.
+\paragraph{Evaluation on WSJ-$K$mix with dynamic split} Table~\ref{tab:Kmix} reports the results on WSJ0-\{2/3/4/5\}mix datasets, where the proposed SR-CorrNet was evaluated under dynamic split conditions and compared with both fixed-$(F)$ and dynamic-$(D)$ separation systems.
+For two- and three-speaker mixtures, SR-CorrNet-B\textsubscript{2/3} achieved the best performance among all compared methods.
+Notably, the performance gap between the known and unknown speaker-count conditions remained marginal, indicating that SR-CorrNet reliably infered the number of active sources and preserved separation accuracy even without prior information.
+When extended to mixtures containing up to five speakers, SR-CorrNet-B\textsubscript{[2–5]} maintained stable performance as $K$ increased, while SepTDA\textsubscript{[2–5]} exhibited a relatively larger variation.
 This suggests that SR-CorrNet generalizes well to mixtures with varying numbers of sources, sustaining robust separation quality under dynamically changing conditions.